viamrobotics/docs/docs/ml/vision/mlmodel.md

 <h4>Deploy your model</h4>

-To make use of ML models with your machine, use the built-in [ML model service](/ml/) to deploy and run the model.
+To make use of ML models with your machine, use a suitable [ML model service](/ml/) to deploy and run the model.

 {{% /manualcard %}}
 {{< /cards >}}